 The people who call Royal Oak home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Royal Oak residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Royal Oak include Irish, Polish, English, and Italian.

 The most common language spoken in Royal Oak is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Other Indo-European and Spanish.